 Laugardalur is another option; this is a 30-minute walk from the Reykjavik city center.
 There you can see where the women of Old Reykjavik did the laundry.
 On a nice day there, it is excellent for a picnic before going to the Reykjavik Family Park and Zoo (it costs 980ISk for those over 13 years old, 750ISK for 6-12 years old and free of charge for 5 years old and under).
 You can also play disc golf there, and if you’re into parkour, there’s a parkour park!

 Situated in Laugardalur (hot spring valley), it’s always nice to stroll through the garden.
 If you can spare it, grab a coffee in the small “secret” coffeehouse in the middle of the botanic garden.

 Go hiking up Mount Esja (The mountain of Reykjavik)

-The admission to the beach, hot tub, changing rooms and toilets is free during the summertime but in wintertime, the admission is 600 ISK.
+Admission to the beach, hot tub, changing rooms, and toilets are free during the summertime, but in wintertime, the admission is 600 ISK.

 They have elf translators who go for guided walks with people, but I suggest you just show up, maybe have a picnic, and just see if you don’t get a glimpse of Elves or fairies in the garden.